Wetbikeboy2500/web_content_parser/README.md

 ### Computing

 A ComputeDecorator is a class implementation for allowing different types of computes when converting objects.
 The decorator currently uses the Computer package which is agnostic to the platform it is run on.
 This decorator can be changed by setting `ParseSource.computeDecorator` to a different decorator implementation.
 This can allow for compute, which is available in Flutter, to be used.
 The ComputeDecorator can be turned off and not used by setting `ParseSource.computeEnabled`.
 It is enabled by default.
-Everything will function the same with the compute off, but it main perform worse when processing large amounts of objects.
+Everything will function the same with the compute off, but it may perform worse when processing large amounts of objects.